linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Behind the scenes, policy makers at the Fed and the Treasury department were planning a coordinated set of "shock and awe" policies designed to shore up the financial system and provide the money needed to make up for contracting credit.
 These policies were much more aggressive than earlier easings, and were released in a sequence of mega-announcements.
 How they were announced magnified the impact on markets.

-The first of these announcements came on March 18 when, in a move that surprised markets, the Fed announced that it was expanding its QE purchases of Agency MBS by  $750 billion and agency debt by$ 100 billion, and that it would expand its purchases to US government bonds, making up to 300 billion in purchases over the next six months.
+The first of these announcements came on March 18 when, in a move that surprised markets, the Fed announced that it was expanding its QE purchases of Agency MBS by  \$750 billion and agency debt by\$ 100 billion, and that it would expand its purchases to US government bonds, making up to 300 billion in purchases over the next six months.
 In addition to increased QE, the Fed expanded the collateral that was eligible for TALF to a wider set of financial assets and stated its continuing expectations of "keeping rates exceptionally low for an extended period."

 The market action around the 1 trillion plus announcement was huge.
 There was an enormous Treasury rally (the 48 basis point fall in yields was the biggest change in a couple of decades), stocks rallied, the dollar sold off, and gold rallied.
 The intraday charts below show how big the moves following the announcement were.